jotasprout/jotasprout.github.io-OLD/_posts/2017-08-01-Initial-Setup-of-Server-and-Security.markdown

 Any human or computer -- and maybe even a monkey given enough time -- can guess your password eventually.
 If you use a pair of keys, however, only the person with the key can get in.
 So, in short: don't use passwords--use keys.

+It works like this: Your server has a public key that matches a private key kept only on your local computer.
+When an attempt is made to log in, the public key checks to see if there is a "matching" private key on the computer trying to log in.
+You'll need to do this from every computer you use to access the server -- your laptop and your desktop, for example.

+First, generate a pair of keys.

+`ssh-keygen`

+You'll be asked to confirm a local storage location and create a password for using the private key.
+That's extra cool because if your laptop gets stolen, the thief still lacks the password to use your private key.

+With this next command, you'll type your username for the server which sends a copy of the public key to your user account on that server.

+`ssh-copy-id username@server-ip-address`

+There's also manual way to copy your public key and then paste it into a document on the server if the above method doesn't work.

 ## Instructions for Disabling Root